Thermal Noise Measurement Below the Standard Quantum Limit: Results and discussion

 In order to obtain the best estimate for the TN free from quantum noise and study the changing quantum noise, several measurements were made at different OS frequencies.
 Four measurements are displayed in Figs. \ref{figTH:cavity and TH specs}, \ref{figTH:qrpn suppression}, and \ref{figTH:quantum noise specs} taken with input powers of 0.7, 2.5, 5, and 7 mW and detunings (given in terms of cavity linewidths) of -1.2, -2.5, -3.5, and -4.4.
 These parameters resulted in measured OS frequencies of 69, 63, 58, and 50 kHz (from top to bottom in all three figures).
 When the OS frequency and input power changed, the quantum noise changed in response, while the effect of Brownian TN was unaffected.
 All measurements were taken at $\sim 25$ K.

 The uncertainties of the measured and modeled spectrum were accounted for as follows.
-The primary uncertainty of $\sim 1\%$ identified in the $S_0$ spectrum results from the uncertainty in the calibration from $\mathrm{V^2/Hz}$ into $\mathrm{m^2/Hz}$, just as in \cite{Cullen_subSQL}.
-Uncertainty in the SN and uncorrelated electronics noise, given by the average fluctuations between measurements of $S_\mathrm{sn,L}+S_\mathrm{el,L}\approx S_{LL}-S_{LM}$ (see Appendix \ref{secApp:CPSD noise subtract}), results in additional uncertainty in the measurement of $S_1$.
-The uncertainties of modal mass and optical coupling to the cavity also result in uncertainty in our modeled noise spectrum.
-The contributing parameters are the mass of the oscillator, the temperature recorded while the cryopump is turned off, and the input power of the light pumping the OM cavity.
+The primary source of uncertainty of $\sim 1\%$ identified in the $S_0$ spectrum results from the uncertainty in the calibration from $\mathrm{V^2/Hz}$ into $\mathrm{m^2/Hz}$, just as in \cite{Cullen_subSQL}.
+Additional variation in $S_1$ spectra resulted from variations in the measured SN and uncorrelated electronics noise.
+A $10\%$ uncertainty in the mass of the mirror, an $8\%$ uncertainty in the temperature, and a $9\%$ uncertainty in the power of the light pumping the cavity all result in uncertainty in our modeled noise spectrum.